onzag/itemize/docs/basics/initialization.md

 `npm run build`

-This will run webpack, typescript compiler and the build data process that is necessary.
+This will run esbuild, typescript compiler and the build data process that is necessary.

 ### Start a development environment (optional but necessary if you don't have an external database/redis/elastic)